 The Future of Data Center Management: From DCIM to DMaaS

-The parable of the four blind men describing an elephant could be applied to data center management, as can the proverb about divide-and-conquer: too often, disparate constituencies monitor data center performance through the limited prism of their own operational area.
-Not often enough is there holistic, overarching visibility into all facets of the operation, from monitoring to asset change and configuration.
+The parable of the four blind men describing an elephant could be applied to data center management, as can the proverb about divide-and-conquer: too often, disparate data center constituencies monitor performance through the prism of their own operational area.
+Often lacking is holistic, overarching visibility into all facets of the operation, from monitoring to asset change and configuration.

 But this isn’t for lack of solutions.
 Available for several years, DCIM (data center infrastructure management) are on-prem tools from Schneider Electric, Nlyte, Vertiv and Siemens, among others, that integrate sensor data from throughout the data center and report on availability, temperature, airflow, humidity, power consumption, security and other factors.
 Though not the vendors’ fault, most companies have not implemented all the capabilities of these solutions to gain a holistic view of their data centers.
 Integrated DCIM functionality, according to data center analyst Rhonda Ascierto, VP of Research at Uptime Institute (a division of industry watcher The 451 Group), is more mature than most customers’ DCIM implementations.